Mechanical Keyboard Kit - Lotus 58 - unWired (Pair with dongle)

 unWired vs Wireless - What's the difference?

-Wireless usually means Bluetooth™ BLE in the DIY world, and quite often using the excellent nice!nano controller with the option to add the low-powered nice!view screen.
+Wireless usually means Bluetooth™ BLE in the DIY world, and often using the excellent nice!nano controller with the option to add the low-powered nice!view screen.
 And the Lotus 58 - BLE fills that role in the Lotus keyboard family.

 But BLE has disadvantages mainly in power consumption.
 And adding encoders and RGB to the keyboard, you are further compromising on the battery life, needing a larger battery and more frequent charging.
-And, it's not really ever wireless in a true sense, as you somehow have to plug in and charge the battery.
+And, it's not actually wireless in a true sense, as you somehow have to plug in and charge the battery.

 unWired means low power.
-The coin-cell battery (one per hand) doesn't need to be recharged!
+The coin cell battery (one per hand) doesn't need to be recharged!
 And since the keyboard does just one thing when you press a key, which is to wake up and send the keystrokes to the dongle, and nothing else, you will be surprised by how long that small coin-cell battery lasts.
-For most users, even if you use the keyboard for an entire workday, it should last you not weeks, not months, but more likely years.
+For most users, even if you use the keyboard for your entire workday, it should last you not weeks, not months, but more likely years.
 Yes, actual years, as in at least a year, probably more.¹

 For reference a non-RGB split keyboard using the nice!nano v2 with Bluetooth™ BLE and a 220mAh² battery lasts around 3 weeks for the main half according to ZMK Power-profiler.
-The Lotus 58 - Unwired should last roughly 30 - 40 times as long with a coin-cell of the same capacity.
+The Lotus 58 - Unwired should last roughly 30 - 40 times as long with a coin cell of the same capacity.

-The dongle also means that the link has the technical capacity to be a lot lower latency than BLE, if the signal quality is good enough, although the actual link quality and latency will vary greatly depending on your wireless environment.
+The dongle also means that the link has the technical capacity to have a lot lower latency than BLE, if the signal quality is good enough, although the actual link quality and latency will vary greatly depending on your wireless environment.
 In practice, the link will be just as good as with BLE, and potentially better in good conditions.³

 Lotus 58 - unWired